Practicas-MSJ/MeetApp-Android/README.md

 # MeetApp-Android
-Aplicación Android para la gestión de la API de una aplicación de red social privada de amigos
+Android application for API management of a friends private social network application